Jerusalem Tracker: News, Publications, and Media about the Holy City (No. 1)

 Nov 16-19, 2022: ASOR in Boston this year features a session on Jerusalem titled “Yerushalayim, Al Quds, Jerusalem: Recent Developments and Dilemmas in the Archaeological and Historical Studies from the Bronze Age to Medieval Periods.”

 Feb 6-7, 2023: A two-day conference on Conrad Schick and His World will take place at the Albright Institute.

-Note: This newsletter edition has been updated based on feedback to include some additional resources since it was originally sent out to subscribers.
+Note: This post has been updated based on feedback to include some additional resources since it was originally sent out to subscribers.